DavidLBick/davidlbick.github.io/_pages/about.md

 social: false  # includes social icons at the bottom of the page
 ---

 Hi!
 My name is David Bick and I work in Applied ML at Cerebras Systems, the leading deep learning hardware accelerator startup.
-Previously I spent six years at Carnegie Mellon: I first earned a Bachelors in Statistics and Machine Learning, and then published three papers under Prof. Bhiksha Raj durng a Research Masters in the Language Technologies Institute of the School of Computer Science.
+Previously I spent six years at Carnegie Mellon: I first earned a Bachelors in Statistics and Machine Learning, and then published three papers under Prof. Bhiksha Raj durng a Research Masters in the Language Technologies Institute, within the School of Computer Science.

 My work and interests are generally in natural language processing and speech processing.
 My research followed a line of work on improving the perceptual quality of machine-generated speech.
 I have also worked on a number of projects at Cerebras and CMU using LLMs, including multi-modal QA, instruction-fine-tuning, etc.